 Both types put up seed stalks throughout the growing season.

 Many common garden weeds will produce only one batch of seeds when mature, then die.
 Crabgrass will continue to produce seeds until cold weather.
-Bermuda grass also does this, but crabgrass has much larger stems on which the seeds form.
+Bermuda grass also does this, on thin stalks up to 6" high.
+Crabgrass has much larger, thicker stems, up to 18" high, on which the seeds form.

 The worst stage to be trying to determine what does crabgrass look like is the mature stage, as it fully puts its attention to forming seed stalks.
 At this point, the damage is done.
 The lawn will be dead under the crabgrass, and seeds are distributed for next year.
 But at least you know what you are dealing with now.